jilleb/mqb-soundaktor/README.md

 ## Contributing

 Everyone can contribute to this project in some way.
 You can make your own dataset changes and test them, and report back.
-If you have any suggestions or chagnes to the template or script, feel free to make a pull request.
+If you have any suggestions or changes to the template or script, feel free to make a pull request.
+Also, if you have any firmwares that aren't already on this repository, please share them!

 ## Disclaimer